Monday, February 2, 2009

 5. P. 46.
 Beth again is using Isaiah out of context with Isaiah 43:1-7.
 The context is God’s relationship with Israel but she makes it about His relationship with us.
 Again, if she discussed it as an analogy or a principle of God’s attributes, that would be okay.
 But she makes it a specific application to us.

 6. P.73 begins a lot of pop psychology, which in itself can be harmful to individuals if that’s the route they take to deal with their problems.
 On page 75 Beth mentions things that keep us in bondage because of things we “inherit.”
-Then she defines what she means: “learned environmentally” (agreed), “genetically predisposed” (also agreed), “binding influence passed down through other means” (if this is the same as environmental influences, then it appears she is going into the “generational sin” of the aberrational spiritual warfare movement.).
+Then she defines what she means: “learned environmentally” (agreed), “genetically predisposed” (also agreed), “binding influence passed down through other means” (if this isn't the same as environmental influences, then it appears she is going into the “generational sin” of the aberrational spiritual warfare movement.).

 7. On pp.79-80 she gives her interpretation of what Exod.
 20:5 means, which really becomes no more than the unbiblical idea of generational sin.
 She starts by giving the example of “alcoholism” (a psychologically-incorrect term that pretends a lack of self-control with alcohol is a disease) and how many “alcoholics” (i.e., “drunks”) are in a family throughout generations because “alcoholism had been deposited in the family line.”
 But what she doesn’t see is that drunkenness is a learned behavior, not a “deposited” behavior.
 She seems to say these problems are learned behaviors with her citation of a story by Gilda Radner, but then she becomes inconsistent in whether it’s learned (environmental) or “deposited.”
 Maybe that’s why I’m confused about her teaching!
 While Beth, in that section, seems to be saying we can determine whether we want to continue with the sins of our progenitors or change for the better, there is also much to make me think she may want us to believe we can inherit these things, as Bill Gothard teaches (and as do many false “spiritual warfare“ teachers).